 Coffee Roasting 101: Understanding the Differences Between Espresso and Filter Roasts

 If you are someone who is used to picking up instant coffee from the shelves of your neighbourhood grocery store, choosing between different roasts may seem like an alien concept.
 After all, what difference does it make if you pick up a special filter roast or an espresso roast?
 Turns out, a lot.
 At Coffee Gems, we bring to you some of the finest coffees from around the world that are expertly roasted by our artisan roasters to bring out the subtle nuances in the taste of every bean.
-And to ensure that our coffees are delicious, we roast them to suit different brewing methods and devices.
+And to ensure that our coffees are delicious, we roast them to suit different brewing methods (what is the best way to brew coffee) and devices.

 So, if you want to enjoy the perfect cup of jo at home, you must choose the correct roast.